D0see/CustomSqlParser/readme.md

-shoud make it so the test names utilize the const maps
+should make it so the test names utilize the const maps